-You might for example be fine with cooking from scratch on weekends.
+You might, for example, be fine with cooking from scratch on weekends.
 Even some weekdays might be okay.
-The thing is you probably know already there are some days of the week that it’s just not going to be easy to cook a meal.
-There are days that your experience shows there’s going to be a time crunch.
-It could be a regular extra activity like a child’s sports practice that’s going to make time tight, perhaps there’s a night you do a training course, or maybe you really just want to get to the gym two or three nights a week.
+The thing is you probably know already there are some days of the week it’s just not going to be easy to cook a meal.
+There are days that your experience shows there will be a time crunch.
+It could be a regular extra activity like a child’s sports practice that will make time tight, perhaps there’s a night you do a training course, or maybe you just want to get to the gym two or three nights a week.
 Then again EVERY night might be a constant dilemma of no time versus needing a good quality meal.
 You know the ins and outs of your life, so here are some ideas you can adapt to your lifestyle to make meal times a little less stressful.

 Let’s look at the essential ingredients of meal prep.

 We’re all up for a challenge.
-Boeuf Bourguignon may be the classic French Beef dish, perhaps even the greatest beef concoction known to mankind, but when celebrity chef Julia Child’s recipe fills three pages of her cookbook with a long list of ingredients rivalling Craig’s (list), and references two other side dishes, that you really need to do Boeuf Bourguignon justice, it’s clearly the kind meal that’s going to take you an afternoon to prepare, and probably shouldn’t be included with easy-to-prep recipes that make your life easier.
+Boeuf Bourguignon may be the classic French Beef dish, perhaps even the greatest beef concoction known to mankind, but when celebrity chef Julia Child’s recipe fills three pages of her cookbook with a long list of ingredients rivalling Craig’s (list), and references two other side dishes, that you really need to do Boeuf Bourguignon justice, it’s the kind meal that will take you an afternoon to prepare, and probably shouldn’t be included with easy-to-prep recipes that make your life easier.

 Meals that have ingredients and elements that can be prepared in advance.
 A simple beef casserole for example.
 It requires advanced work before the cooking can begin.
 You have meat to cut into general cube shapes (or any shape you prefer really), and onions (which can be diced in advance), also carrots which can be cut and blanched.
 What do you serve with it?
 Mashed potato or pasta.
 Both of which could have some advanced prep magic worked upon them.